Koha-Community/kohadocs/source/patrons.rst

 |image425|

-In the 'Upload Patron Image' box click 'Browse' to find the image on your computer and 'Upload' to load the image on to the patron record.
+In the 'Upload patron image' box click 'Browse' to find the image on your computer and 'Upload' to load the image on to the patron record.

 |image426|